TREATMENT EXPERIENCE

 Hear from real people about their experiences and what to expect when you get an infusion.

-Infusion (OCREVUS) and injection (OCREVUS ZUNOVO) reactions are a common side effect, and can be serious and require you to be hospitalized.
+Infusion and injection reactions are a common side effect of OCREVUS and OCREVUS ZUNOVO, and can be serious and require you to be hospitalized.
+Most reactions are mild to moderate and treatable with treatment adjustments and medicines to help with the reactions.
 You will be monitored during your treatment for signs and symptoms of a reaction.
-Reactions are most common during treatment and within an hour after but can occur up to 24 hours afterward.
+Reactions are most common during and within an hour after treatment, but can occur up to 24 hours afterward.

 In a clinical study, injection reactions were more frequently reported with first injection.
 All reactions were mild to moderate, and treatable with treatment adjustments and medicines to help with reactions.

-Call OCREVUS CONNECTS® at (1-844-OCREVUS) We’re happy to answer all your questions, from insurance and payment options to what to expect at an infusion or injection.
-This service is available Monday through Friday, 9 AM to 8 PM ET, in English and Spanish.
+Call OCREVUS CONNECTS® (1-844-OCREVUS) for support throughout your treatment journey.
+We’re happy to answer all your questions, from insurance and payment options to what to expect at an infusion.
+This no-cost service is available Monday through Friday, 9 AM to 8 PM ET, in English and Spanish.

 Stuifbergen A, Becker H, Phillips C, Horton S, Morrison J, Perez F. Experiences of African American Women with Multiple Sclerosis.
 Int J MS Care.
 2021;23(2):59-65.